dcrommie/walbrook/education/understanding-hedge-funds.md

 * Capital structure arbitrage, where the manager takes advantage of differences between assets and foreign capital of a company
 * Equity market neutral where the manager uses differences in stock price by balance long and short positions in market sectors.

-#### Event - Driven
+#### Event-Driven

-Profits are realised by stock price fluctuations caused by single events in a company’s lifecycle.
+Funds realise profits from share price fluctuations caused by single events in a company's lifecycle.

 There are three main types: